rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Authentication/Password-based Authentication/Brute Force Attacks/Username Enumeration/via Response Timing.md

 To automate this using Burp, follow the following steps:
 1. Submit an invalid username and password.
 Highlight the `username` parameter in the request and send it to Burp Intruder.
 2. On the **Payloads** tab, select "Simple List" and add the username wordlist.
-3. During the attack,
-4. On the **Settings** tab, under **Grep - Extract**, click **Add**.
-In the dialog that appears, scroll down through the response until you find the error message, highlight the text content of the message then the other settings will be automatically adjusted.
-Click **OK** and then start the attack.
+3. During the attack, look for **Columns** menu on the attack modal, click it and select "Response received" and "Response completed" to see the time it takes for the server to response.
-5. When the attack is finished, notice that there is an additional column containing the error message you extracted.
-Sort the results using this column and find for any changes in the responses.
+4. When the attack is finished, sort the results using these columns and look for any deviations.